nalaseivad/captainginja.github.io/_posts/2017-11-29-on-floating-point-2.md

 # Special Values

 Floating point uses a few special values.
-These are \\(0\\), \\(\texttt{Infinity}\\), \\(\texttt{NaN}\\) (short for Not Not a Number) and Denormalized Numbers; and there are actually two kinds of \\(\texttt{NaN}\\) value: Signalling and Quiet.
+These are \\(0\\), \\(\texttt{Infinity}\\), \\(\texttt{NaN}\\) (short for Not a Number) and Denormalized Numbers; and there are actually two kinds of \\(\texttt{NaN}\\) value: Signalling and Quiet.
 More on the difference between Signalling and Quiet in a moment.
 For now let's look at the representation of these values.

 \\(0\\) is indicated by \\(e_{biased} = 0\\) and \\(m = 0\\).
 This leaves two possibilities for the sign bit and so there are actually two values \\(+0\\) and \\(-0\\).